Complexity of Supersymmetric Systems and the Cohomology Problem: The Betti Number Problem

 Pinpointing the precise complexity of {\sc BNE}, however, is a bit subtle.
 As we have discussed, Betti numbers correspond to the dimension of the zero-eigenspace of the Laplacian operator $\Delta$, and this creates difficulties from ``both directions'' when attempting to prove completeness results.
 First, distinguishing zero-eigenvalues from non-zero eigenvalues is in general a hard task for quantum computers in the absence of any promise on a spectral gap above 0 (as we had for the problems considered in Section~\ref{sec:The k-local cohomology problem}), which can make it difficult to design efficient quantum algorithms.
 Second, any constructions used in hardness proofs will need to use information contained only in the number of zero-eigenvectors of a Laplacian, which can, at least using our techniques, make it difficult to prove hardness results for complexity classes that don't have a notion of perfect completeness (it is for this reason that we could only prove $\QMA_1$-hardness in Section~\ref{sec:The k-local cohomology problem}).

 To allow for a more complete characterisation of the problem, we instead consider a relaxed version corresponding to counting the number of small eigenvalues (below an inverse-polynomial threshold) of $\Delta_l$, and argue below that this is in fact a natural problem.
 To capture the notion that this problem is very similar in nature to estimating Betti numbers, and in fact coincides with it when we are promised that $\Delta_l$ has a spectral gap above its zero groundspace, we call this problem the \emph{quasi-Betti number estimation} ({\sc QBNE}) problem.
 This problem was also considered for the case of clique complexes in~\cite{gyurik}, where it was called the \emph{Approximate Betti number estimation} ({\sc ABNE}) problem, although its hardness was not considered there.
+We therefore use the name {\sc QBNE} to distinguish this more general version of the problem from the restriction to clique complexes, where it is called {\sc ABNE}.

 First we define the notion of spectral density \emph{within a subspace}.
 Let $A|_{V}$ be the restriction of a matrix $A$ to its action on the space $V$, then for a positive semi-definite Hermitian matrix $A \in \mathbb{C}^{2^n \times 2^n}$ and a threshold $b \in \mathbb{R^+}$, we define the \emph{spectral density within a subspace} of $A$ with respect to threshold $b$ and space $V$ as \equ{ N_A(b,V) := \frac{1}{\dim(V)} \sum_{j : \lambda_j(A|_{V}) \leq b} 1 } where $\lambda_j(A|_{V})$ denotes the $j$th eigenvalue of $A|_{V}$.
 When the space $V$ is taken to be the full $2^n$-dimensional complex vector space, this quantity is just the ordinary low-lying spectral density defined in~\cite{brandao_thesis}, denoted by $N_A(b)$.